 - You have lost your license temporarily due to medical issues

-- Your licence has been pulled as a senior and can no longer drive
+- Your license has been pulled as a senior and can no longer drive

 What Happens if I Don’t Have Insurance on My Parked Car and it Gets Damaged?